kennyk65/alexa-skill-training-schedule/Things to do.md

 If line does not say stat or vac,  Have Alexa say "<course title> at <delivery location> delivered by <instructors> starts on <start date> at <start time>.
 It ends on <end date> and has <students ops> enrolled students."
-If line says stat have Alexa say "this is a holiday on <start date>" If line says vac have Alexa say "this is a vacation event for <Instructors>, from <start date> through <end date>"
+If line says stat have Alexa say "this is a holiday on <start date>" If line says vac have Alexa say "this is a vacation event for <Instructors>, from <start date> through <end date>" DONE!

 ======================
 Design:
 Take spreadsheet, upload to bucket.
-Have First Lambda function copy to another bucket / prefix with well understood name. - STILL WORKING, STUCK ON COPY Have second Lambda function use S3 select queries on CSV file. select * from s3object s where "Event ID" = '102700'   -  NOT SUPPORTED IN CURRENT SDK VERSION RUN IN LAMBDA.
+Have First Lambda function copy to another bucket / prefix with well understood name. - DONE, USING PYTHON Have second Lambda function use S3 select queries on CSV file. select * from s3object s where "Event ID" = '102700'   -  DONE, USING PYTHON

 ==========
 Capabilities to Develop: